Jonathan Rodríguez (footballer, born 1993)

-Jonathan Javier Rodríguez Portillo (born 6 July 1993) is a Uruguayan professional footballer who plays as a forward or winger for Major League Soccer club Portland Timbers.
+Jonathan Javier Rodríguez Portillo (born 6 July 1993) is a Uruguayan professional footballer who plays as a forward or winger for Peñarol in the Uruguayan Primera División.

 Club career

 Peñarol

 Born in Florida, Uruguay, Rodríguez began his career with local club Peñarol in Uruguayan Primera División.
 In his first season, he scored 0 goals in 27 matches.
 He also made appearances for the club in Copa Libertadores.

 Benfica

 On 29 January 2015, Rodríguez joined Portuguese champions S.L.
 Benfica on a loan deal until 30 June 2017.
 Penãrol's president, Juan Pedro Damiani, said that Benfica paid €2 million for 40% of Rodríguez's economic rights, with the remaining 60% totalling €4.4 million.
 Rodríguez joined Benfica along with countryman Elbio Álvarez, a former Peñarol player.

 On 22 February 2015, Rodríguez debuted for Benfica B and scored twice in a home win against Oriental (3–0) in Segunda Liga.
 On 18 March, he scored a hat-trick in a home win against Portimonense (4–1).
 On 11 April 2015, Rodríguez debuted for the first-team, as a substitute, in a home win against Académica (5–1) in Primeira Liga.

 On 20 August 2015, Rodríguez was loaned out to Deportivo de La Coruña for one season.
 He made 13 league appearances throughout the duration of the loan, the first of which was a stint off the bench replacing Juanfran in a 1-1 draw with Valencia.